• Skip to primary navigation

 Oh snap, sun dried tomatoes are like the cool kids of the pantry-packed with flavor and ready to jazz up any dish.

-We’re here to spill the beans on five rockstar alternatives that’ll keep your meals singing without missing a beat.
+Here are five great alternatives that'll keep your meals singing without missing a beat.

 Think of this as swapping your favorite sneakers for another pair that's just as comfy and stylish-different, yet equally awesome.

-Each substitute we’ve got in store is a game changer in its own right, bringing a unique twist to the table.
+Each substitute we've got in store is a solid option in its own right, bringing a unique twist to the table.

 Sun-dried tomatoes are a popular ingredient known for their concentrated flavor and chewy texture.